 Personality: Personality gives the camp its flavor.
-We have a lot of friendly, outgoing people who are happy to have the opportunity to be a positive influence in a child’s development.
-(Back To Top)
+We have a lot of friendly, outgoing people who are happy to have the opportunity to be a positive influence in your child’s development.

-So many people put their heart and soul into making the Camp Lohikan experience special that it’s hard to limit the reasons why we think your child should join us this summer.
-Camp in general is a great experience.
-At Camp Lohikan we take it to the next level.
-We’ve got the staff, the facilities, and the programming that guarantees the camper will experience success and fun on a daily basis.
-While the camper is experiencing success and fun in the camp program, in our supportive, nurturing environment, amazing things happen!
-Kids learn to make and keep friends.
-They learn about themselves and how to meet life’s challenges and achieve what might seem, in the beginning, to be impossible goals.
-They stand a little taller and more confident in their abilities at the end of camp than they did on opening day.
-We live for camp!
+So many people put their heart and soul into making the Camp Lohikan experience special that it’s hard to limit the reasons why we think Camp Lohikan is the BEST CAMP!
+At Camp Lohikan we believe we take "camp" to the next level.
+We’ve got the staff, the facilities, and the unique programming that guarantees the camper will experience success and FUN on a daily basis.
+Amazing things happen when the child is having FUN in our supportive, caring environment.
+Kids learn how to make and keep friends.
+They learn about themselves and how to manage life’s challenges.
+They achieve feats which might at first seem impossible.
+As a result our campers stand taller and walk with more confidence after the camp experience.
+That's why we live for camp!
 Our campers do too!
 (Back To Top)

 Yes.
 Our success rate with new campers is extremely high.
 We are so confident in our expertise with first-time campers that we back up our services with a refund policy you won’t find anywhere else.
 If the camper’s homesickness is such that the parent decides to take the child home, we will refund the portion of the tuition allocated to the days the camper leaves camp early!
 The camp absorbs the loss for the days the camper leaves early and you lose nothing!
 Our Great Camp Guarantee is described in detail and can be viewed by clicking here.
 (Back To Top)